 Full transparency on what is happening - even though workshops happen during scheduled teaching, they are also being used for my PGcert research project around bringing printmaking into teaching spaces for large cohorts (Slide was included in recent briefing)

 That I will be making observations of what happens in the session and photographing the work made in the session.
-Any student can choose to opt out of their work being photographed without detriment to them.
+Any student can choose to opt out of their work being photographed.